b4iterdev/opencore-dell-inspriron-14-3467/README.md

 # Notes:
 OS Support: MacOS HighSierra and newer (Catalina,Mojave Working ).
 In the future I will continue maintaining this EFI.

+Before using this efi, go [here](https://github.com/OpenIntelWireless/itlwm/releases/) and download appropriate AirportItlwm.kext with your macOS version to /OC/Kexts (you don't need to re-snapshot the config as AirportItlwm are included).

 At the moment I'm using HDD 5400rpm which is really slow, so until I have a new SSD I won't upgrade to BigSur.

 Everything works except brightness hotkey (use Fn + S and Fn + B to change brightness, in VoodooPS2Controller brightness keys are f13 and f14).